Primary_Logo

 Plan Your Expenses

 Before any move, it’s essential that you research the cost of living.
-Using your current budget as a baseline, calculate what percentage of your income you currently spend on things like housing, groceries, transportation and entertainment.
+Using your current budget as a baseline, calculate what percentage of your income you currently spend on things like housing, groceries, transportation, and entertainment.
 Consider these numbers alongside a reputable Cost of Living Index to determine what kind of adjustments you might need to make.

 Will groceries be considerably more expensive?
 Will your auto and health insurance premiums change?
 Look especially hard at housing costs, regardless of whether you’re buying or renting.
 The last thing you want is to be stuck in substandard accommodations because housing prices are much higher.
 Once you’ve planned out all of your baseline expenses, you’ll have a better idea of how much expendable income you’ll have for meals and entertainment outside of your home.